samumantha/EODIE/docs/Inner_workings.rst

 The actual the workflow begins by reading the vectorfile into a geopandas GeoDataframe.
 After reading, the GeoDataframe is clipped to match the extent of remote sensing data, ie. features outside Sentinel-2 tiles in ``--rasterdir`` will be excluded from processing.
 Then, the raster data is validated based on coverage on vectorfile features and cloudcover.
 Rasterdata with too high cloud cover percentage or NoData over areas of interest will be excluded from further processing.

+With Landsat 8, the validation step only clips the vector data based on data coverage but does not check individual scenes for cloudcover or NoData.

 With tif platform, this step is skipped.

 Step 4: Cloudmask creation
 -------------------------

 For each Sentinel-2 .SAFE directory that was declared valid in the previous step, a binary cloudmask is created based on Scene Classification Layer.

+Cloudmask creation works similarly with Landsat 8 but takes longer due to different file structure of cloudmask file.

 Step 5: Calculating and extracting indices
 --------------------------